RemiAllio/MitoFinder/README.md

 source ~/.bashrc
 ```

-WARNING: If you are installing a new version of MitoFinder, you must replace the old MitoFinder PATH by the new one in your ~/.bashrc file.
-To do this, you should edit your ~/.bashrc file, remove the lines which add MitoFinder in the PATH and close your terminal.
-After that, you can reopen your terminal and redo the command lines from above.
+WARNING: If you previously installed MitoFinder on your system and want to install a new version, you must replace the old MitoFinder PATH by the updated one in your ~/.bashrc file.
+To do so, you should edit your ~/.bashrc file, remove the lines that add MitoFinder to the PATH, and close your terminal.
+Then, you should open a new terminal and re-execute the command lines from above.

-to check if the good version is in your PATH:
+To check if the right version of MitoFinder is actually in your PATH:
 ```shell
 mitofinder -v
 ```